How to Achieve the Perfect Lie-in

 A hand reaches for a black phone with an alarm on a bed, next to an alarm clock.

-6. Leave your phone alone
+6. Hide away your phone

 7. Try morning meditation or stretches